eric-jm-lang/pKa_analysis_scripts/README.md

   'residues.dat'

-- Extract the total pKa value and the total contribution of the desolvation effect (in unit of pKa) and save them in two files: 'pka_all.dat' and
-  'desolvation_all.dat' in which each row corresponds to a different ionizable residue and each column corresponds to a trajectory frame.
+- Extract the total pKa value and the total contribution of the desolvation effect (in unit of pKa) and save them in two files: `pka_all.dat` and `desolvation_all.dat` in which each row corresponds to a different ionizable residue and each column corresponds to a trajectory frame.

 - For one pka file, create 3 matrices of dimension number of residues x